Masmuda: History

+Establishment

+Al-Istakhri (10th century) gives only a broad ethnogeographic classification, placing the Masmuda in the Maghreb.
+Later authors provide more detailed information, notably al-Bakri (11th century), al-Idrisi (12th century), and Ibn Idhari (13th–14th centuries).
+Based on these writers, the main Masmuda settlement areas in the Maghreb can be summarized as a series of zones located predominantly in present-day Morocco, with references to Masmuda presence in Buna (modern Annaba), Tlemcen, and Tihert in present-day Algeria.

+They subsequently crossed into the Islamic Iberian Peninsula, establishing settlements across regions that correspond to modern-day Spain and Portugal.

-The Masmuda settled large parts of Morocco, and were largely sedentary and practised agriculture.
+The Masmuda settled large parts of Morocco, and were largely sedentary and practiced agriculture.
 The residence of the Masmuda aristocracy was Aghmat in the High Atlas mountains.
 From the 10th century, the Berber tribes of the Sanhaja and Zanata groups invaded the lands of the Masmuda, followed from the 12th century onwards by Arab Bedouins (see Banu Hilal).

 Ibn Tumart united the Masmuda tribes at the beginning of the 12th century and founded the Almohad movement, which subsequently unified the whole of the Maghreb and Andalusia.
 After the downfall of the Almohads, however, the particularism of the Masmuda peoples prevailed once more, as a result of which they lost their political significance.

 By the 16th century, due to the occupation of many of their former lands by the Banu Hilal and the Banu Ma'qil, the Masmuda were mostly restricted to the more mountainous regions of their former domains.